How Airbnb used its website to succeed, but what does the future hold?

-Most people have heard of Airbnb, and may have used the service?
+Most people have heard of Airbnb and may have used the service?
 If not, the online website connects people who want to rent out a room or their homes to people looking for accommodation.
-A website is the core part of ensuring how Airbnb was able to succeed in making it a $2.6 billion company.
+A website is the core part of ensuring how Airbnb could succeed in making it a $2.6 billion company.
 In fact, Airbnb is one of the many widely known companies in the tech industry!
-But, with the recent message from its CEO Brian Chesky with a layoff 25% of its workforce, it seems the picture of the hospitality industry may be grim.
+But, with the recent message from its CEO Brian Chesky with a layoff of 25% of its workforce, it seems the picture of the hospitality industry may be grim.

 No Real Estate